-This Tech Tip we will cover a few of the basics on Spam Email and extra steps that can used to help ensure your privacy is protected, and spam email is avoided.
+In this Tech Tip, we will cover a few of the basics of Spam Email and extra steps that can be used to help ensure your privacy is protected, and spam email is avoided.

 What is SPAM Email?